Anne Montgomery nee Darcy. A highly respected member of the Ladies of the Minories. Window of Holy Trinity Church, Long Melford, Suffolk.

 Jane Talbot, sister-in-law to the above, having married Sir Humphrey Talbot.
 Humphrey was the son of John Talbot by his second wife Margaret who was a daughter of Richard Beauchamp, Earl of Warwick.
 Jane’s interesting will which left numerous bequests especially to her servants also requested that ‘I Dame Jane Talbott, wedowe late the Wif of sir Humfrey Talbott knyght… my body to be buried within the inner choer of the churche of the Mynores withoute Algate of London nygh the place and sepulture where the body of Maistres Anne Mongomery late the wif of John Mongomery Squyer restity and ys buried within the same quere’.

-Anne Montgomery widow of John Montgomery who was executed in 1462, brother of Sir Thomas Montgomery, Sir James Tyrell was her nephew.
+Anne Montgomery widow of John Montgomery who was executed in 1462, brother of Sir Thomas Montgomery.
+Sir James Tyrell was her nephew.
 Anne was clearly a person much revered.
-As well as Jane Talbot, Elizabeth Mowbray also requested to be buried close to her in her will made 6 November 1506 – ‘And my body to be buried in the Nonnes qwere of the Minorsesses without Alegate of London nyghe vnto the place Wher Anne Montgomery lyeth buried’.
+As well as Jane Talbot, Elizabeth Mowbray also requested to be buried close to Anne in her will made 6 November 1506 – ‘And my body to be buried in the Nonnes qwere of the Minorsesses without Alegate of London nyghe vnto the place Wher Anne Montgomery lyeth buried’.

 Mary Tyrell.
 According to Hampton ‘Almost certainly one of the sisters of Sir James Tyrell – probably the youngest – and therefore a niece of Anne Montgomery (5 )